RyanAquino/slack-bot-ryanaq/README.md

-# Slackbot Twitter API
+# Twitter Slack Bot

-Slackbot program that post top 10 trending tweets on twitter on a slack channel every 3 hours.
+Program that responds to users or post to Slack channel for the top 10 trending tweets in twitter.com for every 3 hours.

 ## Technology